CP-Agent: Agentic Constraint Programming: Agentic Python Coder

+The LLM that drives the agent is provided via the OpenRouter API.
+This allows us to use models from different model-makers through a uniform API and configuration, and with a single API key.
+We record all the agent's steps and tool calls in log files.
+These logs provide valuable insight into the agent's problem-solving process and resource consumption.

-The agent operates with a three-layer prompt hierarchy.
-The \emph{system prompt} (about 200 lines) defines general coding agent behavior and tool usage patterns without any task-specific specialization, instructing the agent how to reason about code, execute iterative development cycles, and utilize available tools effectively.
-The \emph{project prompt} provides domain-specific knowledge, examples, and best practices relevant to a particular problem class.
-The \emph{task prompt} contains the specific problem to solve, typically read from a \texttt{task.md} file in the working directory.
-This separation enables the same agent infrastructure to tackle diverse problem domains by swapping project prompts while maintaining consistent operational behavior.
+\paragraph{Prompt architecture} The agent operates with the following three-fold prompt hierarchy: the \emph{system prompt} (approximately 100 lines) specifies how the agent can be used to reason about code and execute iterative development cycles, defining general coding behavior and tool usage patterns without task-specific specialization.
+The \emph{project prompt} combines domain-specific knowledge (such as constraint modeling) with examples and best practices relevant to this particular problem class.
+The concrete task to solve is in the \emph{task prompt}, typically read from a \texttt{task.md} file in the working directory or provided directly via a command line parameter.
+The same agent infrastructure can tackle diverse problem domains by simply replacing the project prompt.